wrightben/math/Statistics - General/monty-hall/Readme.md

 ## Game
 There are 3 doors.
 A contestant is offered a choice: pick a door.
 Once the contestant has chosen a door, one of the two other doors are removed.
 Then the contestant is offered a second choice: pick your door or the other remaining door.

-The statistics is effectively shared in the perception of equity.
+The statistics is persuasively shared in the perception of equity.
 Think of the game show as another person.
 If you, as the contestant, choose a door, the other person now has two doors.
 It should be immediately obvious that the other person has a better chance of winning whatever prize may be behind the doors.

 The other person has two doors.
 One of his or her doors must not have a prize.
 That's the door that is removed.

 Then the second choice: do you want your door or the other person's door?

 Removing a door is a trick.
 The second choice offers you the opportunity of having the other person's two doors instead of the door you have, reversing the circumstances created by your first choice.
-By first removing one of the other person's doors, it merely seems that you have a 50/50 chance of winning against the other person who then also has just one door.
+By first removing one of the other person's doors, it merely seems that you each have just one door.

 ### Choices